History of the Chinese Communist Party: Before the First Congress

-In the summer of 1919, the Russian Communist Party (Bolsheviks) decided to assist people of the Far East.
-In April 1920, the Foreign Affairs Division of its Vladivostok Branch sent Grigori Voitinsky to develop Marxism in China, Korea and Japan.
-Voitinsky met Li, and then successfully turned Chen into a communist.
-Voitinsky found the Far Eastern Secretariat of the Communist International (Comintern) at Shanghai.
+In the summer of 1919, the Russian Communist Party (Bolsheviks) decided to assist people of the Far East by establishing the Far Eastern Bureau of the Communist International.
+In April 1920, a Soviet Communist International (Comintern) agent Grigori Voitinsky was one of several sent to China, where he met Li Dazhao and other reformers.
+While in China, Voitinsky financed the founding of the Socialist Youth Corps.
+Voitinsky founded the Far Eastern Bureau of the Comintern at Shanghai.
 On 5 July, he attended a meeting of Russian communists in China to promote the establishment of the CCP.
 He helped Chen found the Shanghai Revolutionary Bureau, also known as the Shanghai Communist Group.
-Stojanovic went to Guangzhou, Mamaev went to Wuhan, and Broway went to Beijing to help Chinese establish communist groups.
-Voitinsky provided these groups with promotional, conference and study abroad expenses.
+Numerous Comintern agents went to China to help the Chinese and Koreans establish communist groups.
+Voitinsky provided these groups with promotional conference and study abroad expenses.